 Readers should distrust a claim of conflict between long established laws and so I turn to mathematics to show the conflict unambiguously, hopefully without argument.
-Consider $X \rightleftharpoons Y \rightleftharpoons Z$: the difference in current in the two sequential reactions is $I{XY} - I{YZ} = z_X k{xy} F[X] - z_Y k{yz} F[Y] - z_Y k{yz} F[Y] + z_Z k{zy} F[Z]$. $I{XY} - I{YZ} \neq 0$.
+Consider $X \rightleftharpoons Y \rightleftharpoons Z$ : the difference in current in the two sequential reactions is $I{XY} - I{YZ} = z_X k{xy} F[X] - z_Y k{yz} F[Y] - z_Y k{yz} F[Y] + z_Z k{zy} F[Z]$ . $I{XY} - I{YZ} \neq 0$ .
 (Full proof is in eq.
-(8) - (13) below).
+(6) - (11) below).

 The 'law' of mass action seems to be an example of an "... incomplete truth [that] may become ingrained and taken as the whole truth ... [thereby confusing] ... what is only sometimes true with what is always true..." (slight reworking of Richard Feynman, p.
-15-61 of ref [59]).
+15-61 of ref [58]).
 The 'laws' of science are usually learned early in our careers before we have refereed grants and papers, before our critical skills are honed.
 These scientific laws are honored because of their historical role, as much as their logical importance.
 The laws are often residues of revolutions that once gave us new knowledge.
 Old ideas can have a life of their own, a momentum that is hard to change when knowledge expands It is easy to continue to use old ideas uncritically even after they have been overtaken by new knowledge.

-Conservation of current is different.
-Conservation of current and Maxwell's equations are old laws that have a present role at least as important as their historical one.
+Maxwell's equations and conservation of current are old laws that have a present role at least as important as their historical one.
 They are accurate over a wider range than most scientific laws and are used extensively every day.
-Their historical role depended on the subtle idea of displacement current in a vacuum, current not carried by the movement of mass, and this fact is easy to lose sight of in chemical applications.
-Most chemical applications deal with current carried by particles with fixed charge, or with the polarization of charges of particles or within particles.
-It is easy to forget that particles with definite charge were unknown to Faraday and Maxwell1.
-Indeed, the idea of permanent charge as a source of the electric field (e.g., the charged groups on acidic side chains of proteins) were not known to them.
-The displacement current needs to be incorporated into chemical models, in my view, if they are to
+Their historical role depended on the subtle idea of displacement current in a vacuum, current not carried by the movement of mass, and this idea is easy to lose sight of in chemical applications where other forms of displacement current (usually called 'polarization' in the chemistry literature) receive more attention.
+The displacement current needs to be incorporated into chemical models, in my view, if they are to satisfy both conservation of mass and conservation of current.
+On the time scale of atomic motions, the displacement currents are not small, and must be incorporated if conservation of current is to be enforced.